Runic-Studios/Deploy/README.md

 - Create a robot user named `actions` (will be named `robot$actions`) with permission to read/modify all repositories in projects `build`, `library` etc.
   - Note down the secret since you will need to set it in the GitHub Organization secrets in a later step.

-### Nexus
-- Login to `nexus.runicrealms.com`, create an admin password
-- Make sure to allow anonymous pulls from nexus

 ### GitHub Actions and ARC